 What does bidding mean?

-It means that when a property becomes available we ask the top ranked applicants to let us know if they are interested in being considered for it.
+It means that when a property becomes available we ask the top-ranked applicants to let us know if they are interested in being considered for it.
 This saves everybody time by not contacting people who, for whatever reason, do not wish to be considered for a particular vacancy.
-There are now penalties for failing to bid regularly (see Section below)
+There are penalties for failing to bid regularly (see Section below)

 Does ‘bidding’ mean I have to pay?

 No!
 It is just the term that we use for people letting us know they are interested and would like to be considered for a vacancy.
 Bidding does not involve any cost.
 The ‘winning bidder’ will be the person that is highest on the waiting list from those top-ranked applicants who were invited to bid who chose to lodge a bid.